Petersham Nurseries in Covent Garden opening: everything you need to know

 In Richmond, one of their most wonderful pieces, best loved by the shop staff themselves, is a ceramic collection of vases which feature Petersham's own wildflowers, hand-pressed and placed onto the clay.
 The effect is beautiful.
 Glass vases are always bestsellers during the summer, but this one is something special.

-The larger pieces of furniture are all one-offs sourced in French markets or other places.
-Nearly all are antique.
-Further details, such as the potential delivery service and the precise nature of the larger furniture, are unconfirmed at this stage.
+The larger pieces of furniture are all one-offs sourced in French markets or other places and nearly all are antique.

 For a smaller (and more affordable) treat, look out for French brand Astier de Villatte, which is based out of a workshop in Bastille, Paris.
 Their wares are charmant.
 Buy a scented candle inspired by experiences in glamorous cites: a pastry and espresso in Naples or air-conditioning and tropical heat in Brasilia.
 Textiles, tablecloths and Italian linen are all new products for the Covent Garden shop.
 The 'Uniques' – a range of colourful Murano glassware – is set to be one of the most popular items for sale.